twinlogix/typetta/README.md

   <br>
 </div>

-Typetta è un **ORM open-source** utilizzabile sulle piattaforme Node JS, Browser, Cordova, PhoneGap, Ionic, React Native, NativeScript, Expo ed Electron.
-E' scritto interamente in linguaggio TypeScript ed il suo obiettivo è di fornire un accesso evoluto e completamente tipato a tutti i **principali database SQL** (MySQL, PostgreSQL, Microsoft SQL Server, SQLLite3, CockroachDB, MariaDB, Oracle e Amazon Redshift) e al database NoSQL **MongoDB**.
+Typetta is an **open-source ORM** usable on Node JS, Browser, Cordova, PhoneGap, Ionic, React Native, NativeScript, Expo and Electron platforms.
+It is written entirely in TypeScript language and its goal is to provide advanced and fully typed access to all **main SQL databases** (MySQL, PostgreSQL, Microsoft SQL Server, SQLLite3, CockroachDB, MariaDB, Oracle and Amazon Redshift) and the NoSQL **MongoDB** database.

-Typetta può essere utilizzato in qualsiasi backend TypeScript (incluse applicazioni serverless e microservizi), ma il nostro consiglio è di utilizzarlo nello sviluppo di backend **GraphQL**, perchè noi amiamo GraphQL.
+Typetta can be used in any TypeScript backend (including serverless applications and microservices), but our advice is to use it when developing **GraphQL** backends, because we love GraphQL.

-# Come funziona?
+# How does it work?

-Puoi trovare tutte le informazioni utili, le guide e i tutorial su come utilizzare al meglio Typetta sulla [documentazione ufficiale](https://twinlogix.github.io/typetta/).
+You can find all the useful information, guides and tutorials on how to best use Typetta on the [official documentation](https://twinlogix.github.io/typetta/).

-# Principali Funzionalità
+# Main Features

-Di seguito le principali funzionalità che contraddistinguono Typetta:
+The following are the main features that distinguish Typetta:

-- Supporto completo ai principali database SQL e a MongoDB.
+- Full support for major SQL databases and MongoDB.
-- Multi database, inclusa la possibilità di query cross database.
+- Multi database, including the possibility of cross database queries.
-- Connessioni multiple e connection pooling.
+- Multiple connections and connection pooling.
-- Relazioni tra entità: 1-1, 1-n, n-m.
+- Relations between entities: 1-1, 1-n, n-m.
-- Typing dinamico dipendete dalle proiezioni di dato richieste.
+- Dynamic typing depends on the required data projections.
-- Supporto di filtri geospaziali.
+- Support for geospatial filters.
-- Paginazione.
+- Pagination.
-- Estensibile tramite sistema di middlewares.
+- Extensible through middlewares system.
-- Scalari customizzati e relativa serializzazione su database.
+- Customized scalars and relative serialization on the database.
-- Gestione ID autogenerati.
+- Management of self-generated IDs.
-- Regole di validazione.
+- Validation rules.
-- Campi calcolati.
+- Computed fields.
-- Possibilità di creare query completamente customizzate.
+- Ability to create fully customized queries.
-- Implementazione security policies di accesso al dato.
+- Implementation of data access security policies.
-- Supporto embedded documents sia su MongoDB che su SQL.
+- Embedded documents support on both MongoDB and SQL.
-- Generazione di codice automatica.
+- Automatic code generation.
-- Integrazione semplice con backend GraphQL.
+- Simple integration with GraphQL backend.
-- Transazioni.
+- Transactions.
 - Logging.